alphamarket/xepersian-latex-template/README.md

 xlt -p test_latex_file
 ```

-> You can also use `-f` argument for enforce the generator to override the possible existed files.
+> You can also use `-f` argument for enforce the generator to overwite the possible existed files.